Johndsalas/haven_for_hope_evictions_project/README.md

 ## Reproducibility

 The following modules can be used to modify data from its original form to project ready.
 Including modifying service request data to only include data from 2024.
-Your project folder must include a copy of the original data and any supplemental files needed for all utilized libraries.
+Your project folder must include a copy of the original data and any supplemental files needed for all utilized python libraries.

 * [get_requests](https://github.com/Johndsalas/haven_for_hope_evictions_project/blob/main/get_requests.py)
 * [get_evictions](https://github.com/Johndsalas/haven_for_hope_evictions_project/blob/main/get_evictions.py)